OLED Display Technology

 Lightweight and efficient

 OLED – organic light emitting diode – displays are extremely thin, lightweight and energy-efficient.
 They deliver a perfect image from every viewing angle with extraordinary color brilliance and very high contrast.
 Due to the low energy consumption, small OLED displays are well suited for use in portable devices, like smartphones, digital frames, and digital cameras.
 OLED displays are suitable for televisions, monitors, large-area video walls, and in automotive applications.
-Flexible or rollable displays for everyone are not a dream of the future, but already under development.
+Flexible or rollable displays for everyone are not a dream of the future.